RonakWadhwa66/Best_Byes/README.md

 - **Fridge Raider**: Look up recipes with the food items you currently have in hand for ease of mind.

+- **Shopping List**: Expired items are automatically added in the shopping list for the user.

 ### Prerequisites

 Hardware: